sanand0/minecraft-websocket/tutorial/README.md

   - [Understand Minecraft's responses](#understand-minecrafts-responses)
   - [Wait for commands to be done](#wait-for-commands-to-be-done)

-Note:

-- These instructions were tested on Minecraft Bedrock 1.16, 1.17 & 1.18.
-I haven't tested them on the Java Edition.
+These instructions were tested on
+  - Minecraft Bedrock 1.16, 1.17 & 1.18 (not tested on the Java or other editions)
+  - Windows 10
+  - Node.js 14 / Python 3.7

 ## Connect to Minecraft